EternalVision-AI/EternalVision-AI/README.md

-# EternalVision-AI ♾️: Mastering the Art of Computer Vision
+# EternalVision-AI: ♾️ Mastering the Art of Computer Vision ♾️

 Welcome to the GitHub profile of **EternalVision-AI**, an expert in the vast domain of computer vision.
 Specializing in advanced technologies like object detection, tracking, recognition systems, and OCR, **EternalVision-AI** is your trusted source for innovative solutions in sports analysis, casino tracking, license plate recognition (LPR), and beyond.